-- Maintain a 3.0 high school GPA - Be a junior or senior, sophomores and freshman are by exception - Be admitted to each university from which the course is offered and pay the one-time admission fee directly to that university.
+- Maintain a 3.0 high school GPA - Be a junior or senior, sophomores and freshman are by exception - Be admitted to each university from which the course is offered.
 While the majority of courses offered at our high school are through USU, some are offered through WSU. - Register each trimester directly with the university from which the course is offered.
 If you wait more than 12 school days to register, a \$100 USU late registration fee will be applied. - Pay each trimester the \$5/credit tuition charge directly to the university from with the course is offered.
 If you wait more than 12 school days to pay, a \$15 USU late payment fee will be applied.